Yan Gomes Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in the league.
+- The Mets pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.45).
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.42).

-- Mets pitchers combine to rank 18th in baseball in home runs allowed (136 total, 1.2 per game).
+- Mets pitchers combine to allow 136 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- In his last time out on Thursday against the Kansas City Royals, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering 11 hits.
+- His last time out was on Thursday against the Kansas City Royals, when the right-hander went six innings, surrendering six earned runs while allowing eight hits.

-- The 30-year-old has a 3.25 ERA and 11.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .214 to his opponents.
+- In 16 games this season, the 36-year-old has put up a 6.60 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .299 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.